snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

  1.0.0a | 13.03.2016 | websocketserver fixes, bugfixes, ENV properties renamed
  1.0.0b | 10.04.2016 | beancontainer now using ThreadLocal, NEW: Compositor
  1.0.0c | 08.05.2016 | H2-Database included as default instead of HSQLDB, because the compatibility mode is working better there.
+ 1.0.0d | 02.07.2016 | layout and styles (responsive for three resolutions) for all panels enhanced.
+ 1.0.0e | 09.07.2016 | RESTful attributes enhanced.
+NEW: runtime attribute definition NEW: broadcast messages to all sessions.

 [GLOSSARY]

 ## TODOs